 Our Estate Planning Lawyers have years of Business Succession Planning experience; It’s What We Do!

 A Business Succession Plan preserves the business and its value.
-The plan addresses a response for the owner and key employee’s unexpected departure due to death, disability or other hardship as well as an orderly turnover of control and ownership due to retirement.
+The plan addresses a response for the owner and key employee’s unexpected departure due to death, disability, or other hardship as well as an orderly turnover of control and ownership due to retirement.

 Review both your Estate Plan and Business Succession Plan every two years.

 Every venture should have an exit strategy, including a succession plan.
 By some estimates, it can take 15 years to prepare a succession plan and train a successor.
-If you are within 15 years of retirement or departure, it is time to prepare your Business Succession Plan.
+If you are within 15 years of retirement or departure, it is time to develop your Business Succession Plan.